 Top 5 Materials for Kitchen Countertops

-There are many options for kitchen countertops on the market, but 10 materials make up the majority of countertops for residential kitchens.
-They include granite, marble, quartz and more.
+There are many options materials for kitchen countertops on the market.
+Still, ten materials make up the majority of countertops for residential kitchens.
+They include granite, marble, quartz, and more.
 Each material has its positive and negative sides.
 For example, some are very durable, while others can be scratched or damaged.
 And some materials are much more expensive than others.

 Granite has been the material of choice for countertops for some time when there were no cost concerns.
 Granite defines the elegance of the kitchen.
 Even modest kitchens seem like luxurious spaces when they are adorned with the beauty of granite countertops.

-Historically, granite has been an expensive material, but the cost has come down somewhat as supplies have increased and engineered stone has become more common.
+Historically, granite has been an expensive material.
+Still, the cost has come down somewhat as supplies have increased and engineered stone has become more common.

 Soapstone

-Soapstone is another natural stone, usually dark gray in color with a silky smooth surface.
+Soapstone is another natural stone, usually dark grey, with a silky smooth surface.
 Recently, it has seen a resurgence as an alternative to granite.
 Often seen in historic homes, soapstone is also used as a material for countertops and sinks in modern homes.
 Over time, soapstone develops an antique patina that can be very attractive in some kitchen styles.

 Ceramic tile